kijibato/puppet-manifest-maker/README.md

+[Japanese](README.ja.md) - README.ja.md might be newer than the README.md.

 # puppet-manifest-maker

-[Japanese](README.ja.md) - README.ja.md might be newer than the READ.md.

 This is the script which makes Puppet manifests from server setting information.
 Please execute on the server configured already.